-Latest developments in Anthroposophic-based care for the closing years of life
+Latest developments in anthroposophic-based care for the closing years of life

-During our Hearts Online webinar last week on Diversity, Inclusions and Reconciliation, there were several calls for us to more actively connect and build a culture of care into our community.
+During our Hearts Online webinar in early June on Diversity, Inclusions and Reconciliation, there were several calls for us to more actively connect and build a culture of care into our community.
 It’s a theme that stretches across all ages and cultures, but particularly at this time of community social distancing, as COVID precautionary measures become embedded in society as social norms.
 This hands-off approach has particularly affected older adults, particularly those who are frail, very old, or have multiple chronic conditions.
 And it only reinforces the sense of loneliness and isolation many feel, as well-meaning families keep their distance and medical practitioners put physical barriers between them and their patients to keep them ‘safe’.

 For many elderly people, health is influenced more by their daily lives and social contact than by medical intervention.
 Facing the challenges of social isolation, they are particularly vulnerable to rapid mental and emotional decline.
 Care is how we show each other compassion and love, but lack of care has sadly become a hallmark of growing old in Australia.
 And then there are ever-renewed calls to make voluntary assisted dying legal and available in all states, to ease the suffering of people at the end of their tether – physically, mentally and emotionally – from pain and loss of sense of self.
 For many doctors and carers, there is a sincere desire to end the suffering of their loved ones this way, but Rudolf Steiner tells us that, in fact, every extra hour we live on earth is important for the whole of humanity.
 How can we reconcile these two approaches?